On the computation of homology of type A real flag manifolds: Preliminaries

-In the context of type $A$, each $\mathbb{F}_\Theta$ is the manifold of a nested sequence of subspaces, while the parabolic subgroup has a block structure related to the roots of $\Theta$.
-Explicitly, accordingly to the notation introduced in the subsection \ref{subsec:prelim}, if $\mathbf{k}=\{k_1,\dots,k_r\}$ then
+In the context of type $A$, each $\mathbb{F}_\Theta$ is the manifold of a nested sequence of subspaces of $\mathbb{R}^n$, while the parabolic subgroup has a block structure related to the roots of $\Theta$.
+Explicitly, accordingly to the notation introduced in \Cref{subsec:prelim}, if $\mathbf{k}=\{k_1,\dots,k_r\}$ then

 The Bruhat decomposition of any $\mathbb{F}_{\Theta}=G/P_{\Theta}$ presents the flag as the union of $N$-orbits parametrized by the minimal representatives $\weyl^{\Theta}$ of $\weyl_{\Theta}$ in $\weyl$, i.e.,